cloudposse/docs/docs/layers/eks/design-decisions/decide-on-secrets-management-for-eks.md

 import KeyPoints from '@site/src/components/KeyPoints';

 <Intro>
-We need to decide on the secrets management strategy for EKS.
-We prefer storing secrets in AWS SSM Parameter Store, but we need some way to pull these secrets into Kubernetes.
+We need to decide on a secrets management strategy for EKS.
+We prefer storing secrets externally, like in AWS SSM Parameter Store, to keep clusters more disposable.
+If we decide on this, we'll need a way to pull these secrets into Kubernetes.
 </Intro>

 ## Problem